 Other facilities at Istanbul new airport IST

 There were ENOUGH TOILETS and most of them had toilet paper (still would recommend having your own with you).

 PRAYING ROOMS: There are 44 praying rooms at the Airport (22 for women and 22 for men).
 There is also one room available for other religions.

 TERRACE/SMOKING AREAS.
 There are 13 smoking areas at Istanbul new Airport.
 10 on the international side and 3 on the domestic side.
-We did have some difficulties to find them, but the airport guides helped us to find them easily.
+We did have some difficulties finding them, but the airport guides helped us to find them easily.

-DUTY-FREE: As earlier in the text, I was complaining about not to use the latest technology in the airport design; I read that Duty-Free area has it!
-I wish so much to have visited in Duty-Free shops.
+Duty-free shops: So I was complaining earlier about the lack of the latest technology in the airport.
+Now I read that the Duty-Free area has it!
+I wish so much to have visited Duty-Free shops.
 But I didn’t, for sure I will next time.
-There is supposed to be A “magic mirror” that allows guests to preview accessories, make-up, sunglasses and so on.
+There is supposed to be A “magic mirror” that allows guests to preview accessories, make-up, sunglasses, and so on.
 Without actually wearing them.
 WOW!
-More about the Duty-Free shopping at Istanbul New Airport, here.
+Read more about the Duty-Free shopping, here.

 Baby care rooms/breastfeeding rooms should also be available.

 There are no buggies/strollers available, so take your own with you.

 Istanbul airport review (IST) Pros & Cons:

 All in all, Istanbul new Airport is nicer than the old one (Ataturk).
 It’s huge and beautiful.